OWASP/Security-Champions/docs/halloffame.md

 ## Donors

 - **It can be yourself!**
-  *Artifacts donated:* Check what artifacts we are looking for: [here](https://securitychampions.owasp.org/artifacts/).
+  Check what artifacts we are looking for: [here](https://securitychampions.owasp.org/artifacts/).
 We are pretty sure you can bring some!

 ### 2025